Hi-Media/reST-test/doc/readguide.rst

 attributes (columns) that define a data element.

-.. table:: Description of data elements
+.. table:: Table:Description of data elements

    =============  ============================================================================================================
    Convention     Meaning